shalin-code/analyze-earnings/README.md

-this a tool to take in a text file that contains earnings transcript and respond with a sentiment analysis
+this a tool to take in a text file that contains earnings transcript and summarizes by leveraging Google's PaLM API